wistia/wistia-open-docs/_posts/marketo.md

 "But Wistia," you ask, "what if that person was already an identified lead in my Marketo account?"
 Glad you asked.
 In that case the lead source will remain untouched, like a pristine wilderness.

-**Fun fact:** All of the actions a person took on your website _before_ they entered their information into Turnstile will be associated with their lead record, so you can see exactly what the path to conversion was in [the lead's Activity Log in Marketo](https://docs.marketo.com/display/public/DOCS/Locate+the+Activity+Log+for+a+Lead).
+**Fun fact:** All of a person's video viewing activity from _before_ they entered their information into Turnstile will be associated with their lead record, so you can see exactly what the path to conversion was in [the lead's Activity Log in Marketo](https://docs.marketo.com/display/public/DOCS/Locate+the+Activity+Log+for+a+Lead).

 **Yet another fun fact:** Their historical viewing data will live in Wistia too!
 Anytime you get a new lead through Turnstile, the person's info will appear in right in your Wistia stats along all their viewing activity – even from before they used Turnstile.